whatisnuclear/website/_safetyminutes/soviet-sub-k-27-core-melt.md

 Alfa-class lead-bismuth cooled subs, but a much larger one that came before those, with a crew of 144.
 It launched in 1962.

-A this time, purity requirements for lead-bismuth coolants were not well understood.
+At this time, purity requirements for lead-bismuth coolants were not well understood.
 During operation, lead oxides had accumulated in significant masses in the primary system.
 Additionally, the primary coolant was contaminated with oil pyrolysis products, as oil was used in the seals of pump shafts.
 The pump